myxo/gofs/README.md

 - [ ] Use more stdlib errors (how to test this?)
 - [ ] Test relative paths
 - [ ] Test wrapped error?
+- [ ] move all tests to subpackage, so users don't have to depend on rapid and testify
+- [ ] run with race, we should not give users false positives